anakic/querystorm-docs/New docs/Querying/SQLite.md

 This column is useful for two main reasons:
 - Double-clicking the address in the results grid will select the range in Excel
-- The address information can be used from SQL commands for formatting ranges (as described below)
+- The address information can be used for formatting ranges from SQL (described below)

-## Working with cells
+## Querying cells
 While the SQLite engine primarily works with Excel tables, it can also work with cells via the **`xlcells()`** table-valued function.

 The following query returns a list of cells in the current selection: